jordles/Per-Scholas-SBA-318/readme.md

 I made a middleware folder, and added a middleware that fetches a random salt, and uses that salt in my other middleware where i hash the password.
 Both these results are used in my POST request for users.

-For my tester, when using POST request for <code>/users</code>, feel free to copy and paste this sample body for your convenience:
+For my tester, when using POST requests for <code>/users /logins /posts</code>, feel free to copy and paste these sample bodies for your convenience:
 <pre>{
   "name": {
     "first": "Tester",